martinwittmann/touchosc-generator/README.md

 If you don't have python installed or don't know how to run python scripts on your computer, in the [Installation](#installation) section you will find everything to get you started.

-# Example
+# Examples

+## Simple
-This created a basic .touchosc file containing just a label and some text in it.
+This creates a basic .touchosc file containing just a label and some text in it.

 example.json:
 ```